 Oral & ePoster Presentation

-As last year, poster submissions to Obstetric Anaesthesia 2014 will only be accepted and displayed as “ePosters” (electronic posters that are submitted online, and displayed at the meeting via plasma screen displays).
+As last year, poster submissions are only displayed as “ePosters” (electronic posters that are submitted online, and displayed at the meeting via plasma screen displays).

-Additionally, it is intended that all presenting authors will be timetabled to present their ePosters to moderators and delegates.
+It is intended that all presenting authors will be timetabled to present their ePosters to moderators and delegates.
 Details will be provided on this page.

 Free WiFi access will be available during the meeting, and all the ePosters will also be available for easy on-line viewing via laptop or tablet computers and by smartphone.
 As well as being able to browse ePosters on the display screens, desktops will now also be available at the conference centre for delegates who wish to browse the ePoster submissions at their leisure.